-Aleppo: Evacuation of civilians from eastern areas delayed
+Aleppo: Truce broken, evacuations delayed

 'Are you truly incapable of shame?'

-Activists said anyone with links to the rebels who seized control of neighborhoods in 2012 was being hunted down.
+Syrian regime forces were on the brink of taking eastern Aleppo on Tuesday as the UN said pro-regime forces had reportedly carried out executions of at least 82 civilians.

-"Every hour, butcheries are carried out," the Syrian Observatory for Human Rights said Monday.
+The UN said it had received reports that some civilians had been shot in their homes and on sight.

-Speaking at a UN Security Council Emergency Briefing on Syria, US ambassador Samantha Power had some scathing words for her Syrian, Iranian and Russian counterparts.
+Speaking at a UN Security Council Emergency Briefing on Syria on Tuesday, US ambassador Samantha Power had some scathing words for her Syrian, Iranian and Russian counterparts.

 "You bear responsibility for these atrocities," she said of the plight of eastern Aleppo residents amid reports of widespread summary executions, including of women and children, by Syrian forces in formerly rebel-held areas.